 Oyster.
 TAP!
 Gulp!

-I successfully ate a half dozen slimy oysters that way and got to see the famed five-star General Omar Bradley in action, even if I was a measly troop of just one skinny kid.
+I successfully ate a half dozen slimy oysters that way and got to see the famed five-star General Omar Bradley in action.

 The rest of the dinner was a blur but I’ll never forget those oysters and the generous but commanding presence of one of the last of a breed of men who were true American leaders.